parduino/Femora/docs/introduction/installation.rst

 Installation Methods
 --------------------

-There are several ways to install MeshMaker:
+There are several ways to install FEMORA:

 Using pip
 ~~~~~~~~~

-The easiest way to install MeshMaker is using pip:
+The easiest way to install FEMORA is using pip:

 .. code-block:: bash